Gasa, Yunnan: Geography

-To the east of Gasa is the urban area of Jinghong, to the southeast is Menglong Township, to the south is Menglong Township, to the west is Gelanghe Township in Menghai County and Mengsong Township, and to the northeast is Menghan.
+To the east of Gasa is the urban area of Jinghong, to the southeast is Menglong Township, to the south is Menglong Township, to the west is Gelanghe Township in Menghai County and Mengsong Township, and to the northeast is Menghan Township.

 The town has a total area of 730 sq km, not including farms.
 The used land area is 465,000 mu (excluding farms), accounting for 42.4% of the total area, and 81% of the is covered by forest.

 Rivers in Gasa include Lancang River, Liusha River, Nanxi River, Nanao River, Nanguo River, Mandian River, and Naban River.

 Demographics

 There are 11,849 households and 51,535 residents of Gasa.
 The rural population accounts for 77.27% of the total population and foreign residents account for 3.32%.
 The town is home to ethnic groups such as Dai, Hani, Lahu, Han, and Blang.
-Dai people accounted for 46.84% of the total population; Hani people accounted for 22.78%, Lahu people accounted for 7.17%, Blang people accounted for 2.17%, and Han people and others accounted for 21.04%.The population growth rate is 1.1%.
+Dai people accounted for 46.84% of the total population; Hani people accounted for 22.78%, Lahu people accounted for 7.17%, Blang people accounted for 2.17%, and Han people and others accounted for 21.04%.
+The population growth rate is 1.1%.

 The average temperature is 22°C and the average annual rainfall is 1209 mm.
 Most of the rain is concentrated in May-September.
 The annual average sunshine is 1692.7 hours, which is suitable for planting various tropical crops.